aimhigherweb/iec_website/content/what-we-do/lindberg.md

 category: eyewear-experts
 ---
 <div class="employee-heading">
-LINDBERG eyewear tells the world that you subscribe to a different way of thinking.
-You have a connoisseur's appreciation of exceptional design and high quality materials.
-Our practice currently carries selected models from the Spirit Titanium, N.O.W.
-Titanium, Air Titanium Rim, Strip Titanium 9700, 9800 and 9900, as well as Acetanium collections.
-See the LINDBERG designs <a href="http://lindberg.com">here</a>.
+See the world in a new level of luxury with LINDBERG eyewear.
+With impeccable craftsmanship, every frame embodies the Danish design tradition of discreet, classic elegance and carefully considered simplicity.

+LINDBERG designs feature exclusive high quality materials that are responsibly sourced and selected for timeless elegance and exceptional strength.
+Each frame is carefully engineered with patent technical innovations, making LINDBERG frames incredibly strong and flexible, yet one of the lightest and most comfortable in the world.

+LINDBERG frames are individually crafted and customised to your preferences.
+The design is in your hands, combining an array of unique materials you can create a frame exclusive to you.

+Explore the world of LINDBERG designs <a href="http://lindberg.com">here</a>.
 </div>

-##### Why we love LINDBERG

-* Avant-garde and timelessly elegant
-* Pure titanium for reinforced strength and durability
-* Ultra light weight